-August, 2020 – In the report “Nontechnical Summary of the Risk Evaluation for 1-Bromopropane (n-Propyl Bromide)”, the US Environmental Protection Agency (EPA) has determined that this solvent “presents an unreasonable risk for 16 conditions of use.”
-Those conditions of use include:
+August, 2020 – In the report “Nontechnical Summary of the Risk Evaluation for 1-Bromopropane (n-Propyl Bromide)”, the US Environmental Protection Agency (EPA) determined that the solvent “presents an unreasonable risk for 16 conditions of use.”
+Some of those conditions of use include:

 - Industrial and consumer use for cleaning and degreasing

 - Automotive degreasers -- i.e. for engines, brakes

 This is the most direct, unambiguous statement against 1-Bromopropane (n-Propyl Bromide, nPB) from any national US regulatory agency to date, suggesting the sunset of its availability for degreasing is quickly approaching.
 This is considered the final statement on the safety of 1-Bromopropane (n-Propyl Bromide, nPB), so now the EPA has 2 years to establish requirements and restrictions, expected by late 2022.